giaphoang/Orchids-challenge/README.md

 **Prerequisites:**

-1. Ensure the application services are running.
-You can start them using:
+1. Ensure the backend service are running.
-    ```bash
-    docker compose up --build
-    ```

 2. The smoke test script requires the `requests` Python library.
 If you don't have it installed in the Python environment you'll use to run the script, install it with:
     ```bash
     pip install requests